melonproject-archive/documentation/chapters/fund.md

 This function maintains the `ownedAssets` array by removing or adding asset addresses as the fund holdings composition changes.
 &nbsp;

-`function addAssetToOwnedAssets(address _asset) public auth`
+`function addAssetToOwnedAssets(address _asset) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by adding asset addresses as the fund holdings composition changes.
 &nbsp;

-`function removeFromOwnedAssets(address _asset) public auth`
+`function removeFromOwnedAssets(address _asset) external auth`

-This function requires that the caller is the `owner` or the current contract.
+This external function requires that the caller is the `owner` or the current contract.
 The function maintains the `ownedAssets` array and the `isInOwedAssets` mapping by removing asset addresses as the fund holdings composition changes.
 &nbsp;

 ---